CraneSoftwrights/revenge/en/design.md

 ### 4.1 Update the version string

-Update the version strings (two), one for print and the other for burning.
+Update the version strings (two), one for the boards and the other for the cards.

 Look in the "Layers and Objects" panel for the two layers with "+ version" in the layer name.
 Un-hide the layer but leave the layer locked.
 Open up the nested groups until you find the text string labeled "Version".
 Select it and press "3" to zoom in on the string.
 Press "T" to enter text mode and make the change.
 Press "Esc" to get out of editing the string.
 Hide the layer again.